close up photo of blue bird perched on branch

 • Patch: A specific local area where a birdwatcher regularly observes birds.

-• Twitching: The act of chasing after a rare bird sighting, often traveling significant distances to see it.
+• Twitching: The act of chasing after a rare bird sighting, often travelling significant distances to see it.

 Term Videos